moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/troubleshooting.md

 - All file names and paths should be lowercase.

 ## Delete dev models instructions
 During development you may need to clear out any dev models you have created from the MoJ Analytical Platform and start afresh.
-To do this you will need to delete the Glue tables, Glue database and the data in S3 - in that order.
+To do this you will need to delete the Glue tables, Glue database and the data in S3, via the AWS Console.

 ⚠️ Note that anyone with write access to a domain also has permission to delete from that domain, so please exercise caution. ⚠️

+[Sign in to the AWS Console as an alpha_user](http://aws.services.analytical-platform.service.justice.gov.uk) (sign in with GitHub as you would for Analytical Platform Control Panel).

+NB: You may not have permission to access AWS Glue and action steps 1 and 2, if you do great (as this is tidier), if not, please proceed from step 3.

-1. Delete the Glue tables from the Glue catalog.
+1. **AWS Glue → Data Catalog → Tables**: Delete the Glue tables from the Glue catalog.
-2. Delete the Glue database if necessary; the database may contain someone else's tables that you don't want to delete, also if you delete all the tables in a database it will automatically disappear.
+2. **AWS Glue → Data Catalog → Databases**: Delete the Glue database if necessary; the database may contain someone else's tables that you don't want to delete; also if you delete all the tables in a database it will automatically disappear.
-3. In S3 delete from the lowest level first; objects, tables, database; this makes sure there are no orphaned objects floating about and that you don’t unintentionally delete a database containing someone else’s work as well as your own.
+3. **S3 → mojap-derived-tables bucket → dev/ → models/**: In S3 delete from the lowest level first; objects, tables, database; this makes sure there are no orphaned objects floating about and that you don’t unintentionally delete a database containing someone else’s work as well as your own.
 4. Run `dbt clean` to delete local run artefacts before reattempting to deploy models.

 ## Troubleshooting list